What is it?

 Diabetic retinopathy research aims to prevent sight loss.
 We are trying to understand more about how blood vessels become leaky in diabetes.
 We also want to know more about any changes in the retina that may come before the changes to blood vessels.
 Several potential therapies are being developed to prevent and treat the complications caused by diabetic retinopathy.Read our research projects

-David Stoddart was diagnosed with type 1 diabetes in 1970.
+Kevin Bradley from Leeds was diagnosed with type 1 diabetes when he was 12.

 You could play an important part in eye research by being a participant in clinical research study that may benefit many people.
 You could even help shape clinical research by becoming more actively involved and having a say.
 Patients, carer, or anyone with an interest can help.